Francisco Gomes da Silva: Life

 Francisco Gomes da Silva was sent to the seminary of Santarém to be ordained priest.
 In 1807, he left the seminary, rejoined his adoptive father and sailed to Brazil together with the royal family, escaping the invading French forces.

-In Rio de Janeiro, Antonio Gomes established a shop at rua Direita (current rua Primeiro de Março).
+In Rio de Janeiro, António Gomes established a shop at Rua Direita (current Rua Primeiro de Março).
 Chalaça started to help him, but soon his bohemian and unruly nightlife led him to a serious fight with his "father".
 He left home and opened a barber shop at Rua do Piolho (now Rua da Carioca), where he worked as a surgeon, dentist and bleeder, applying leeches and suction cups.

 In 1810 he was employed by the royal family as a palace servant.
-There, he became an acquaintance to the regent prince D. Pedro, accompanying him into revels, drinking and procuring women to his several affairs.
-His lively personality and disposition granted him the nickname of "Chalaça".
+There, he became an acquaintance to the Prince D. Pedro, accompanying him into revels, drinking and procuring women to his several affairs.
+His lively personality and disposition granted him the nickname of "chalaça".
 Gomes da Silva owned or co-owned a number of taverns and inns in Rio de Janeiro, one of them with Maria Pulquéria, wife of an army bugler and his mistress.

 In 1817, Gomes da Silva was expelled from royal service after being caught seducing a court lady.
-After the return of king John VI to Portugal and the permanence of D. Pedro in Brazil, he was reinstated into royal service.
+After the return of King John VI to Portugal and the permanence of Prince D. Pedro in Brazil, he was reinstated into royal service.